Vegan Chocolate Peanut Butter Bars made with just 5 ingredients, gluten-free, oil-free and SO delicious! The perfect vegan chocolate snack.

 You just have to add teaspoons of melted peanut butter on top of the melted chocolate and create swirls on the surface with a knife.
 There is no right or wrong way to do this and you don’t need to be an artist — the swirl will always look amazing.

-I hope you guys will enjoy these Peanut Butter Cups!
+I hope you guys will enjoy these no-bake peanut butter bars!
 They are:

 Have fun baking!